We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you notice an issue with the gas flow and have been manually adjusting the regulator by throttling valves, please replace it.
+If you notice an issue with the gas flow and have been manually adjusting the regulator by throttling valves, then consider getting a replacement.

-If your regulator isn’t locking out even as you constantly throttle the shutoff valve, you have another indication that your regulator needs work or replacement.
+If your regulator isn’t locking out even as you constantly throttle the shutoff valve, you have another indication that your regulator needs work or has to be replaced.

 6 Easy Steps to Correct a Propane Tank Lockout